AmadeusWebClients/globalconcerns/programs/digital-literacy/home.md

 <!--more-->

-This disadvantage traps them in a cycle of poverty, and could also increase risk of child marriage, susceptibility to trafficking, child labour, gang involvement, and a myriad of other potentially negative and damaging outcomes.
+This disadvantage traps them in a cycle of poverty, and could also increase the risk of child marriage, susceptibility to trafficking, child labour, gang involvement, and a myriad of other potentially negative and damaging outcomes.

 We're excited to extend the opportunity of learning digital skills through the Basis Learning Centre that we host, in partnership with Maarga.